giorgiovilardo/ml-challenge/JOURNAL.md

-But the truth is no one really asked to make it async, and YAGNI is real enough to avoid getting into the snakepits of the async implementation, which basically needs a ton more pieces of software, complicates testing...and forces the client to do a second request to see the results, which he might not want to do.
+But the truth is no one really asked to make it async, and YAGNI is real enough to avoid getting into the snakepits of the async implementation, which basically needs a ton more pieces of software, complicates testing...and forces the client to do a second request to see the results, which it might not want to do.

 So while async would have been cool we'll stay sync.